mheinzinger/ProstT5/README.md

 <a name="quick"></a>
 ## 📘&nbsp; Training data
-We make our training data publicly available via [huggingface datasets](https://huggingface.co/datasets/adrianhenkel/lucidprots_full_data).
+We make our training data (3Di- and amino-acid-sequences) publicly available via [huggingface datasets](https://huggingface.co/datasets/adrianhenkel/lucidprots_full_data).

-We will also make PDB files for our training data available on zenodo.
+The corresponding PDB files can be downloaded as [Foldcomp databases](https://github.com/steineggerlab/foldcomp) via this [link](https://rostlab.org/~deepppi/prosst5_PDBs.tar).

 <a name="quick"></a>
 ## 🚀&nbsp; Training scripts
-For training, we used [this script](https://github.com/huggingface/transformers/blob/main/examples/flax/language-modeling/run_t5_mlm_flax.py) for pre-training on span-based denoising and [this script](https://github.com/huggingface/transformers/blob/main/examples/pytorch/summarization/run_summarization_no_trainer.py) for translation.
+For training, we used [this script](https://github.com/huggingface/transformers/blob/main/examples/flax/language-modeling/run_t5_mlm_flax.py) for pre-training on span-based denoising (first pre-training phase) and [this script](https://github.com/huggingface/transformers/blob/main/examples/pytorch/summarization/run_summarization_no_trainer.py) for translation (second pre-training phase).

 <a name="license"></a>
 ## 📘&nbsp; License